 Pour the granola mixture onto the parchment-lined baking sheet and use your hands or a flat-bottomed metal spatula to flatten out the mixture.
 It should be about 1/2-inch thick and cover most of the sheet.

-Roast in the preheated 350 degree F oven until the edges become golden brown, about 25 minutes.
+Roast in the preheated 350°F oven until the edges become golden brown, about 25 minutes.

 Remove from the oven and let cool completely on the baking sheet, at least 30 minutes

-Use your hands the break the granola apart into small pieces, and set aside.
+Use your hands to break the granola apart into small pieces, and set aside.

 Add the chocolate covered espresso beans to a heavy duty zip-lock bag and seal it, making sure all the air is out.
 Use the bottom of a small sauté pan, or a flat-bottomed meat mallet to crush the beans.
 Then mix them into the granola.